Call For Presentations

 ELFA reached out to its Business Council Steering Committees asking for guidance on the kinds of issues/topics that should be discussed and/or showcased at this year's Annual Convention.
-The Business Council Steering Committees represent the major business segments of the industry: small ticket, middle market independent, financial institutions, captive and vendor finance, and service providers.
+These committees represent the major business segments of the industry: small ticket, middle market independent, financial institutions, captive and vendor finance, and service providers.
 Below is a summary of their suggested session/topic ideas.
 This list is not meant to be exhaustive, and is provided to serve as a general guide to the kinds of topics that will be given priority at this year's Convention.
-Please note that some ideas generated by specific business council steering committees have applicability across all market segments.

-- Where will growth come from: Domestically?
-Globally?
+- Where will growth come from: domestically? internationally?

 - Balancing the need for growth against the cost of expansion

 - Trends in bundling vis a vis accounting, systems, legal, and other issues that impact ability to meet customer needs

 - What are the different models (e.g., private label vendor, joint venture, fully-funded on book) manufacturers are using for their captives, and the pros and cons of each

 - How do companies address the deployment of a global finance solution?
 Are there best practices?

 - Changing Technology: How can companies keep up with technology, for both marketing to customers and in operating their companies?
 With the current movement towards cloud computing, what equipment might become obsolete?
 Will telecom all be serviced through IP?
 For the leasing company considering cloud computing for its own operations, what problems are posed?